Controlling

 When a yellowjacket comes near:

-• You can brush a yellowjacket off with a piece of paper or some other object as long as you move slowly and deliberately.
+• You can slowly brush a yellowjacket off with a piece of paper or some other object.

 • Do not squash a yellowjacket.
 When crushed, many kinds of yellowjackets give off a chemical that can cause other nearby yellowjackets to attack.

-• Wear protective clothing when mowing grass if you think there might be underground nests nearby.
+• Wear shoes and thick, long-sleeved shirt and pants when mowing grass if you think there might be underground nests nearby.